-Oversight assumes this proposal creates the Parent Portal Fund that can receive money appropriated by the General Assembly, gifts, bequests, and public or private donations.
+Oversight assumes this proposal creates the Parent Portal Fund that can receive money from gifts, bequests, and public or private donations.
 The Fund is to be used to help school districts establish and maintain a parent portal.
 Oversight assumes that all money received by the Fund will be used upon receipt.